No script

 Travelling to Romania: international flights, trains, by car & practical info

-The 2023 guide for
+The 2025 guide for

 Travelling to Romania: international flights, trains, by car & practical info

-So if you're looking to travel to Romania and find out what's the best way of getting here and what transport options you have - this article is for you.
-You'll learn about flights and Romanian airports in Transylvania, entry points by car or train, convenience of travel, costs and more useful tips that will make your trip-planning easier, cheaper and stress-free!
-We highly recommend you also check our complete travel guide for visiting Romania to get more practical info on how to plan your holiday here.
-Or our blog on the best things to do in Romania to get inspiration from locals!
+If you're looking to travel to Romania and find out what's the best way of getting here and what transport options you have - this article is for you.
+Romania is easily accessible from the main cities in Central Europe, so you'll learn about flights and Romanian airports in Transylvania, entry points by car or train, convenience of travel, costs and more useful tips that will make your trip planning easier, cheaper and stress-free!

 If you're looking to visit more than one country in the region, you will need some serious planning.
 But if you're planning to travel only to Romania then your choice on how to get here will depend mainly on how much time you want to spend on your holiday traveling, budget and what kind of experience you’re looking for: just get me here or I want an adventure!